Lightstreamer/Lightstreamer-example-DynamoDB-adapter-kotlin/README.md

 ```

 If the task complete successful it also created a `build/dist` folder, ready to be deployed under the `LS_HOME/adapters`.

+### AWS DynamoDB

+Both the Data Adapters and the simulator uses two DynamoDB tables that you have to create in a AWS region of your choice:

+    - DemoDeltaData
+    - DemoDeltaDeparture

+### AWS CLI

+Please note that you should also make sure that on the server running the adapters the [AWS Command Line Interface])(https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) version 2 is installed and properly configured with credentials allowing Read/Write access to the DynamoDB tables for the region you have used in the previous step.

 ## See Also